getodk/governance/TECHNICAL-STEERING-COMMITTEE.md

 The TSC follows a Consensus Seeking decision-making model.
 When an agenda item has appeared to reach a consensus, the moderator will ask "Does anyone object?" as a final call for dissent from the consensus.

 If an agenda item cannot reach a consensus, a TSC member can call for either a closing vote or a vote to table the issue to the next meeting.
 The call for a vote must be approved by a majority of the TSC or else the discussion will continue.
 If all members of the TSC are not present during the meeting for contentious issues, the final vote should happen asynchronously (e.g., via email).
 Simple majority wins.

+## <a name="amendments"></a>Amendments

+This document is owned by the PMC and amendments may only be made by decisions of the PMC.

 ## <a name="attribution"></a>Attribution